Pyxis Tankers Inc. - Consensus Indicates Potential 91.5% Upside

-Pyxis Tankers Inc. with ticker code (PXS) now have 2 analysts in total covering the stock.
-The consensus rating is ‘Buy’.
-The target price ranges between 1.75 and 1.39 and has a mean target at 1.57.
-Now with the previous closing price of 0.82 this would indicate that there is a potential upside of 91.5%.
-There is a 50 day moving average of 0.89 and the 200 moving average now moves to 0.85.
+Pyxis Tankers Inc. with ticker code (PXS) now have 2 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
+The range between the high target price and low target price is between 1.75 and 1.39 with a mean TP of 1.57.
+Now with the previous closing price of 0.82 this is indicating there is a potential upside of 91.5%.
+The 50 day moving average now sits at 0.89 and the 200 day moving average is 0.85.
 The company has a market capitalisation of $17m.
-Company Website: http://www.pyxistankers.com
+You can visit the company’s website by visiting: http://www.pyxistankers.com

 Pyxis Tankers Inc. operates as a maritime transportation company with a focus on the tanker sector in the United States.
 Its fleet transports refined petroleum products, such as naphtha, gasoline, jet fuel, kerosene, diesel, and fuel oil, as well as other liquid bulk items, including vegetable oils and organic chemicals.
 As of August 6, 2020, the company operated a fleet of five double hull product tankers.
 Pyxis Tankers Inc. was founded in 2015 and is based in Maroussi, Greece.